Skövde Artificial Intelligence Lab

-For a person it is often difficult to understand the internal reasoning processes of an automated decision support system.
+For a person, it is often difficult to understand the internal reasoning processes of an automated decision support system.
 However, it is often the person who needs to make the final decision based on the system’s recommendations.
-Therefore, the system should make available the information necessary for a person to understand why a decision is recommended, what alternatives exist and how strongly these divagate from the most recommended decision.
-Transparent decision support is hence an integral part in our research.
-Recommended decisions are often based on probabilities, however, in a situation where there exist uncertainties regarding events, it is not always straightforward to select the most suitable decision.
-One option might be to include further context information, which often can be provided by a human expert.
-Hence human-machine interaction will benefit from an approach to transparent decision support where human and machine work together as a team.
+Therefore, the system should make available the information necessary for a person to understand why a decision is recommended, what alternatives exist, and how greatly these deviate from the most recommended decision.
+Transparent decision support is hence an integral part of our research.
+Recommended decisions are often based on probabilities; however, in a situation where uncertainties exist regarding events, it is not always straightforward to select the most suitable alternative.
+One option might be to include further context information, which can often be provided by a human expert.
+Hence, human-machine interaction will benefit from an approach to transparent decision support whereby human and machine work together as a team.

 Researchers: Göran Falkman, Tove Helldin, Alexander Karlsson, Gunnar Mathiason, Ulrika Ohlander, Joe Steinhauer.

-Data privacy (privacy preserving data mining, statistical disclosure control and privacy enhancing technologies) studies approaches to ensure confidentiality when data has to be published or transferred to third parties for their analysis.
+Data privacy (privacy-preserving data mining, statistical disclosure control and privacy-enhancing technologies) studies approaches to ensuring confidentiality when data has to be published or transferred to third parties for their analysis.
 We have developed methods for data protection, as well as measures for disclosure risk and information loss (data utility).
-We have extensively used machine learning/data mining within the context of data privacy.
+We have used machine learning/data mining extensively within the context of data privacy.
 In particular, clustering and classification algorithms have been used to measure information loss, and distance (metric) learning methods have been developed and applied to measure disclosure risk.
-We funded and are editors of the journal Transactions on Data Privacy.
+We fund and are editors of the journal Transactions on Data Privacy.

-At SAIL, research in recommender systems encompasses user modeling and personalization.
-Recommender systems tailor the experience of information access and delivery systems for their users by identifying the correct information for the right user at the right time.
-The information need of each user is specified by the user's context, the consumption device, and various other user-specific parameters.
+At SAIL, research in recommender systems encompasses user modelling and personalisation.
+Recommender systems tailor the experience of information access and delivery systems to their users by identifying the correct information for the right user at the right time.
+The information need of each user is specified by the user’s context, the consumption device, and various other user-specific parameters.
 Recommender systems research at SAIL focuses on aspects related to replication, reproducibility and evaluation.

 SAIL is also responsible for Sweden's first Master program in Data Science.